Inflation slump in Europe could presage more stimulus

 The ECB’s goal is to have annual inflation of just under 2%.
 Economists say the pandemic is contributing to low inflation as merchants keep prices down in hopes of attracting customers amid restrictions on travel and activity.

-While low inflation can benefit consumers up to a point, weak prices over a period of time can be a sign of too much slack in the economy.
+While low inflation can benefit consumers up to a point, weak prices over a period of time can be a sign of slack in the economy as businesses have to resort to discounts to attract buyers.
 Weak inflation can also make it harder for indebted countries in the eurozone to improve their competitiveness compared with the other members of the currency bloc.

-The recent string of low inflation figures has been attributed to one-time factors such as the late start of summer sales in France and Italy affecting the prices of clothes and shoes.
-But it is also being attributed to businesses like hotels and airlines, which have been among the hardest hit by the coronavirus outbreak, slashing their prices to entice buyers.

 At the ECB’s Sept.
 10 meeting President Christine Lagarde gave little indication that more stimulus was coming but said the bank stood ready to adjust its programs if needed.
-The bank’s 25-member governing council next meets on Oct.
-29 and Dec.
-10, although it can enact new measures at any time.
+The ECB, based in Frankfurt, Germany, is the chief monetary authority for the EU member countries that use the euro.